How to File Delaware Certificate of Incorporation

 Step 2: Submit the Certificate of Incorporation in Delaware

-• Online filing: Get the online form from Secretary of State, fill it up, and submit.
+• Online filing: Get the online form from the Secretary of State, fill it out, and submit it.
 Don’t refresh the page during the process.
 It will erase everything.

-• Offline filing: Send the form by mail to Delaware Division of Corporations, 401 Federal Street, Suite 4 Dover, DE 19901 or Fax it to 302-739-3812
+• Offline filing: Send the form by mail to Delaware Division of Corporations, 401 Federal Street, Suite 4, Dover, DE 19901, or fax it to 302-739-3812

 Cost of Filing the Certificate of Incorporation in Delaware

 The cost of filing the Certificate of Incorporation in Delaware is an important aspect to consider when starting a new business.
 This one-time fee is necessary for officially registering your corporation with the Secretary of State and can vary depending on the specific requirements and regulations of Delaware.
 In some cases, additional fees may be required for expedited processing or other optional services.
-It is crucial for entrepreneurs to budget for this expense and research the specific costs associated with their Delaware in order to ensure a smooth and successful incorporation process.
+It is crucial for entrepreneurs to budget for this expense and research the specific costs associated with their Delaware incorporation in order to ensure a smooth and successful incorporation process.
 To file the Certificate of Incorporation in Delaware, you must pay a filing fee.
-The filing fee is $89 for filing online, fax and by mail.
+The filing fee is $89 for filing online, by fax, and by mail.

 FAQs